 Malcolm Gladwell, in his book, Talking to Strangers, discusses, at great length, giving ‘consent’ to sexual activity and the challenge of alcohol blackouts.
 This is certainly an interesting discussion for individuals and also for society at large.
 I highly recommend checking out that chapter and the book in its entirety.

 How does a hangover with anxiety come about?

 Let’s come back to alcohol hangover anxiety.
+This is something may of my London hypnotherapy for alcohol reductions clients are concerned about.
 As I’m certain you’ll acknowledge, everyone reacts to alcohol in different ways.
 Therefore it could be that you could be very well be totally free from having any hangover anxiety.
 However, for people who could be at risk of a panic or anxiety disorder, hangover anxiety is undoubtedly something to be more worried about.

 Scientists explain that alcohol causes a physiological change in the body.
 And that starts very quickly once you start consuming alcohol.
 Once you begin drinking, the amount of serotonin within the brain will change.
 Serotonin is a chemical that adjusts our mood and our capacity to feel anxiety or depression.

 Alcohol also leads to a rise of dopamine to the brain.
 This increase in dopamine and the eventual comedown that you experience, may, of course, impact your mood also.
 You may be familiar with many other activities which increase dopamine and these are normally enjoyable activities.
 This means that alcohol can change how we feel.
 Alcohol then might even cause feeling panic, depressed, impulsive feelings, or agitation or irritability.
 For most people alcohol is simply a fun and carefree activity, something drunk along with friends, to unwind or on the weekends, with few adverse ramifications.